Article Translations: (Spanish)

 Public health officials have a rapid response plan ready to vaccinate anyone exposed to the disease, as well as people who come into contact with them.
 So although a person doesn't need to get vaccinated at the moment, the vaccine is there in case it's needed.

-Given that the vaccine can stop the spread of the disease, experts believe it's unlikely that terrorists will go to the trouble of producing and using smallpox as a biological weapon — it would take too long and have little effect.
+Because the vaccine can stop the spread of the disease, experts believe it's unlikely that terrorists will go to the trouble of producing and using smallpox as a biological weapon — it would take too long and have little effect.

 If someone becomes infected with smallpox, it may take anywhere from 7 to 17 days for symptoms to develop.
-At first a person may have flu-like symptoms such as high fever, fatigue, headaches, and backaches.
+At first a person may have flu-like symptoms such as high fever, tiredness, headaches, and backaches.

 Within 2 to 3 days after symptoms start, a rash develops that typically affects the face, legs, and arms.
 It starts with red marks that become filled with pus and crust over.
 Scabs develop and then fall off after about 3 to 4 weeks.